 Scott had a blood alcohol level of .229 at the time of the accident.
 This is almost three times the legal limit.
 She is charged with first-degree vehicular homicide, driving under the influence and reckless driving.
 She posted bond and was released from the Fulton County Jail.

-The Law Offices of Shane Smith offer the family of Jordan Griner our sincere condolences after this tragic accident.
+Shane Smith Law offer the family of Jordan Griner our sincere condolences after this tragic accident.